José Pichy Torres Zamora: Early years and studies

-José Ernesto Torres Zamora was born in Jayuya on June 7, 1971 to Monsita Zamora González and Ernesto Torres Torres.
+José Ernesto Torres Zamora was born in Jayuya on June 7, 1971, to Monsita Zamora González and Ernesto Torres Torres.
 He is the oldest of three children.
 His parents were founders of the New Progressive Party in Jayuya.

 Torres Zamora graduated with honors from Josefina León Zayas High School.
 He was also president of his class in 1988.
 After that, he studied at the University of Puerto Rico at Mayagüez, where he completed a Bachelor's degree in Chemical Engineering, graduating Cum Laude.
 Torres Zamora completed post-secondary studies at the Polytechnic University of Puerto Rico where he completed a master's degree on Environmental Management and a master's degree on Engineering Management, graduating with summa cum laude.

-Currently Torres Zamora is studying for a Juris Doctor Degree at the Puerto Rico Law School, in his fifth year.
+Torres Zamora completed a Juris Doctor Degree at the University of Puerto Rico Law School.

 Professional career

 Torres Zamora is a Licensed Professional Engineer and worked for 15 years in the private sector specifically at Baxter Healthcare Corporation in its operation at Jayuya Puerto Rico.
 At the facility he worked at the Quality and Engineering areas.
 He directed at once the Environmental Engineering, Health and Safety, Plant Engineering, Utility, Security and Maintenance areas.

 Under his leadership the Baxter Jayuya was awarded several times with the Best Environmental Program Award for Baxter Global and Puerto Rico Manufacturing Association Environmental Best Program Awards several times.
 He was awarded by the Environmental Protection Agency with the National Performance Awards on 2003.
-He manage to achieve the certifications of ISO 14001 Environmental Compliance and ISO 18001 Heath and Safety for the facility.
+He manage to achieve the certifications of ISO 14001 Environmental Compliance and OHSAS 18001 Heath and Safety for the facility.

 His leadership was recognized by Baxter Corporate several times been of the few Plant Engineers serving as an Environmental Health and Safety auditors used in facilities in Mexico, Costa Rica, Republica Dominicana, Illinois, Indiana, North Carolina and Memphis.